How Long Does a Car Battery Last?

 The alternator charges the battery while driving, but if you drive long enough without charging, it will eventually die.

-If you’ve got a really old battery, your alternator might not be able to keep up at all.
+If you have a really old battery, your alternator might not be able to keep up with it.

 Signs that Indicate that a Car Battery is Failing